vickynovlani/nops-docs/pages/ShareSave/C2E/nasg-onboarding.md

 ## Why nASG: ##

 nASG offers multiple advantages over other solutions.
-It:

 - nASG predicts the spot market by analyzing its historical data and Spot Termination CT events, enabling it to select the cheapest Spot option with a low chance of being interrupted in the near future.
 Allows you to benefit from Spot savings with the same reliability as on-demand.
 By analyzing historical data and Spot Termination events, nASG automatically selects the most cost-effective and stable option — ensuring your critical workloads remain safe from interruption.
-- DnASG does not require your workload to be transferred to a proprietary system, but works directly with AWS ASG.
+- nASG does not require your workload to be transferred to a proprietary system, but works directly with AWS ASG.
 - nASG does not typically modify the ASG settings, allowing it to be disabled at any time without interrupting existing workflows.